samueleffiongjacob/FRONT-END-HTML-SASS-BOOTRAP-TAILWIND/pure javascript/Readme.md

       MONGODB
     ```

-### Exercises: Level 3
+### Exercises: Level3

 1. Copy countries array(Avoid mutation)
 1. Arrays are mutable.
 Create a copy of array which does not modify the original.
 Sort the copied array and store in a variable sortedCountries
 1. Sort the webTechs array and mernStack array
-1. Extract all the countries contain the word 'land' from the [countries array](https://github.com/Asabeneh/30DaysOfJavaScript/tree/master/data/countries.js) and print it as array
+1. Extract all the countries contain the word 'land' from the [countries array](https://github.com/Effiong/30DaysOfJavaScript/tree/master/data/countries.js) and print it as array
-1. Find the country containing the hightest number of characters in the [countries array](https://github.com/Asabeneh/30DaysOfJavaScript/tree/master/data/countries.js)
+1. Find the country containing the hightest number of characters in the [countries array](https://github.com/Effiong/30DaysOfJavaScript/tree/master/data/countries.js)
-1. Extract all the countries contain the word 'land' from the [countries array](https://github.com/Asabeneh/30DaysOfJavaScript/tree/master/data/countries.js) and print it as array
+1. Extract all the countries contain the word 'land' from the [countries array](https://github.com/Effiong/30DaysOfJavaScript/tree/master/data/countries.js) and print it as array
-1. Extract all the countries containing only four characters from the [countries array](https://github.com/Asabeneh/30DaysOfJavaScript/tree/master/data/countries.js) and print it as array
+1. Extract all the countries containing only four characters from the [countries array](https://github.com/Effiong/30DaysOfJavaScript/tree/master/data/countries.js) and print it as array
-1. Extract all the countries containing two or more words from the [countries array](https://github.com/Asabeneh/30DaysOfJavaScript/tree/master/data/countries.js) and print it as array
+1. Extract all the countries containing two or more words from the [countries array](https://github.com/Effiong/30DaysOfJavaScript/tree/master/data/countries.js) and print it as array
-1. Reverse the [countries array](https://github.com/Asabeneh/30DaysOfJavaScript/tree/master/data/countries.js) and capitalize each country and stored it as an array
+1. Reverse the [countries array](https://github.com/Effiong/30DaysOfJavaScript/tree/master/data/countries.js) and capitalize each country and stored it as an array

 ==========================================================================================

-# Functions
+## Functions

+## Function Basics

 So far we have seen many builtin JavaScript functions.
 In this section, we will focus on custom functions.
 What is a function?
 Before we start making functions, lets understand what function is and why we need function?